How to Improve Your Oral Microbiome

 Cavities typically occur as a result of poor oral health habits but other various factors can increase the risk of getting a cavity, including:

-- Dry mouth.
+• Dry mouth.
 Dry mouth occurs when there is a lack of saliva in the mouth.
-Saliva helps wash away food stuck on the teeth and it counters the acid produced from bacteria in the mouth, which reduces the chance for cavities.
+Saliva helps wash away food stuck on the teeth and it counters the acid produced by bacteria in the mouth, which reduces the chance of cavities.

-- Foods and drinks.
+• Foods and drinks.
 Certain foods aren’t as easily washed away from saliva, making them more likely to cause decay.
-Foods you should limit include: ice cream, honey, sugar, soda, cake, chips, cookies, and hard candy.
+Foods you should limit include ice cream, honey, sugar, soda, cake, chips, cookies, and hard candy.

-- Constant snacking or sipping.
+• Constant snacking or sipping.
 Drinking or eating frequently throughout the day results in increased bacteria in your mouth.
-This bacteria produce the acids that attack tooth enamel.
+These bacteria produce the acids that attack tooth enamel.

-- Lack of fluoride.
+• Lack of fluoride.
 Fluoride is a natural mineral that helps prevent cavities and can reverse the early stage of tooth decay.
 Use a fluoride toothpaste and mouthwash to help reduce your chance of cavities.

 Cavity Prevention

 Regular dental visits and daily brushing and flossing are the best protection against cavities.
-If you get a cavity, it should be treated right away.
 But, cavities left untreated get larger and larger, affecting the deeper layers of your teeth.
 Deeper cavities result in higher chances of experiencing severe toothache and infection.
 So, when it comes to cavities, prevention is key.
-Below are some of our cavity preventions tips:
+Below are some of our cavity prevention tips:

-- Brush with fluoride toothpaste.
+• Brush with fluoride toothpaste.
 Brush and floss twice a day, ideally after each meal.

-- Visit your dentist for regular checkups and cleanings.
-Professional teeth cleanings remove plaque that builds up overtime which isn’t removed by regular brushing and flossing.
+• Visit your dentist for regular checkups and cleanings.
+Professional teeth cleanings remove plaque that builds up over time which isn’t removed by regular brushing and flossing.
 Going to the dentist twice a year is one of the best cavity prevention options.

-- Dental sealants.
+• Dental sealants.
 Sealants protect the tooth enamel from harmful plaque and bacteria.

 What Is The Best Teeth Whitening Option?